On the Non-decoupling of Supervised Fine-tuning and Reinforcement Learning in Post-training: Introduction

 In this paper, we approach these questions by analyzing two post-training pipelines: \textbf{(a)} SFT-then-RL, and \textbf{(b)} RL-then-SFT, as illustrated in Figure~\ref{fig:two-stage}, as any cascade of the two strategies can be decomposed into these two elementary schemes.
 From the perspective of the SFT loss and the RL reward, we show that these two stages cannot be decoupled in terms of these objectives.
 In particular, our theoretical contributions are as follows. \begin{enumerate} \item \textbf{SFT-then-RL coupling:} In Theorem~\ref{thm:SFT-then-RL}, we prove that when transitioning to RL training from SFT, the model performance in terms of SFT loss inevitably drops; therefore, SFT and RL cannot be decoupled in the SFT-then-RL pipeline. \item \textbf{RL-then-SFT coupling:} In Theorem~\ref{thm:RL-then-SFT}, we prove that when transitioning to SFT from RL, the SFT step can create a persistent performance gap that decreases achieved RL reward.
-Therefore, SFT and RL interact non-trivially in the RL-then-SFT pipeline. \end{enumerate} Empirically, we verify our Theorem~\ref{thm:SFT-then-RL} and Theorem~\ref{thm:RL-then-SFT} by conducting experiments on the Qwen3-0.6B model \citep{qwen3technicalreport}.
+Therefore, SFT and RL interact non-trivially in the RL-then-SFT pipeline. \item \textbf{Structural insights into the coupling:} We further characterize the coupling through three complementary results: \begin{enumerate} \item Proposition~\ref{prop:optimal-rl} derives the optimal RL duration $T_{\text{RL}}^* = \lambda / (\mu_{\text{SFT}} \eta \bar{g}_{\text{RL}})$ under the Polyak--\L{}ojasiewicz condition, showing that coupling damage grows quadratically while RL benefit grows linearly; \item Proposition~\ref{prop:spectral-alignment} bounds the gradient misalignment $|\cos(g_{\text{SFT}}, g_{\text{RL}})|$ via spectral concentration in the eigenbasis, providing a mechanistic explanation for near-orthogonality; and \item Proposition~\ref{prop:threshold} identifies the non-decoupling threshold $\tau_{\text{crit}}$, giving the precise condition under which RL can (or cannot) improve SFT performance. \end{enumerate} \end{enumerate} Empirically, we verify our Theorem~\ref{thm:SFT-then-RL} and Theorem~\ref{thm:RL-then-SFT} by conducting experiments on the Qwen3-0.6B model \citep{qwen3technicalreport}.
 We post-train the model with the Corpus of Linguistic Acceptability (CoLA) dataset \citep{cola} using both SFT-then-RL and RL-then-SFT pipelines.
 Results show that RL diminishes SFT memory, as reflected by increased cross-entropy loss, and that RL becomes sensitive to further SFT, as shown by reward degradation.
 These paired changes indicate that the two training stages remain coupled and cannot be separated without loss of prior performance.
 Consequently, practitioners should treat SFT and RL as a single joint optimization problem rather than as separable blocks.
+In particular, our structural results suggest that the coupling damage scales quadratically with RL duration while reward improvement scales at most linearly, implying that there exists a theoretically optimal stopping point for RL training.
+Moreover, the near-orthogonality of SFT and RL gradients indicates that naive sequential optimization is fundamentally inefficient, so gradient surgery ~\citep{yu2020gradient} or joint optimization strategies are needed to align the two objectives in parameter space.